lepture/authlib/docs/client/oauth2.rst

     >>> client = OAuth2Client(client_id, client_secret, scope=scope)

-The remote server may require other parameters for OpenID Connect requests, for instance, it may require a ``nonce`` parameter, in thise case, you need to generate it yourself, and pass it to ``create_authorization_url``::
+The remote server may require other parameters for OpenID Connect requests, for instance, it may require a ``nonce`` parameter, in this case, you need to generate it yourself, and pass it to ``create_authorization_url``::

     >>> from authlib.common.security import generate_token